-- 6.7.
-The Report must be assessed and categorised by a member of the TAICU (Assessor). - 6.8.
-The Assessor must determine whether the alleged conduct in the Report amounts to a Category 'A' Breach or a Category 'B' Breach of this Policy. - 6.9.
-The Assessor must base their categorisation on the information provided in the Report.
-The Assessor may also, at their absolute discretion, undertake further fact-finding with the Complainant, the Respondent, a witness and/or any other parties the Assessor deems appropriate if they consider such fact-finding necessary to categorise the Report. - 6.10.
-In categorising the Report, the Assessor will be guided by one or more of the following non-exhaustive list of factors: - (a) the nature of the alleged breach of this Policy; - (b) the impact, damage or harm caused by the alleged breach of this Policy on the victim or Complainant, TA, an ATO and/or the sport of tennis generally; - (c) the alleged intent of the Respondent; - (d) the need for a penalty to be imposed if it were found that the alleged conduct occurred; - (e) the appropriate level of penalty proportionate to this type of alleged conduct; - (f) the need for general and specific deterrence from this type of alleged conduct; - (g) the potential for the Report to escalate; - (h) the public interest in the Report and/or the alleged conduct; - (i) the desired outcome of the Complainant; - (j) the complexity of the circumstances surrounding the Report; and - (k) parity and consistency of approach to dealing with Reports generally. - 6.11.
-If the Assessor believes the Report does not amount to either a Category 'A' Breach or a Category 'B' Breach, the matter will be discontinued and the Complainant advised of the outcome. - 6.12.
-In the event that the conduct which is the subject of the Report consists of a number of alleged breaches of this Policy, and some of the alleged breaches (in the Assessor's opinion) involve different classifications, the Assessor may elect to either: - (a) deal with each alleged breach separately; or

-(b) consolidate the alleged breaches into one matter and categorise the conduct as a whole.
+- 6.5 The Report must be assessed and categorised by a member of the TAICU (Assessor). - 6.6 The Assessor must determine whether the alleged conduct in the Report amounts to a Category 'A' Breach or a Category 'B' Breach of this Policy. - 6.7 If the Assessor believes the Report does not amount to either a Category 'A' Breach or a Category 'B' Breach, the matter will be closed. - 6.8 In the event that the conduct which is the subject of the Report consists of a number of alleged breaches of this Policy, and some of the alleged breaches (in the Assessor's opinion) involve different classifications, the Assessor may elect to either: - (a) deal with each alleged breach separately; or - (b) consolidate the alleged breaches into one matter and categorise the conduct as a whole.